 And then, as you can see above, after the next pass of the Google bot our meta description is displaying as expected.

 Sound like a familiar problem for you?
-Feel free to get in touch in the comments and we can help you through it.
+Feel free to get in touch with our Melbourne digital marketing agency in the comments and we can help you through it.

 Sign up to get insights & inspiration in your inbox.